-The event will showcase artistic impressions of individuals at risk of execution/extrajudicial killing confronting their changed reality in Afghanistan post the Taliban takeover.
-Tune in to hear from our inspiring speakers:
+CPJP held our Human Rights Day event with Minter Ellison on Thursday, 9 December.
+The event showcased artistic impressions of individuals at risk of execution/extrajudicial killing confronting their changed reality in Afghanistan post the Taliban takeover.
+Click here to see the video recording.
+Our inspiring speakers were:

 Muzafar Ali, Hazara photographer and human rights activist from Afghanistan, and director of a refugee led program in Indonesia and Thailand.